Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 The Big Bang is science’s best theory as to the start of our Universe.
 That along has so much complexity that another article would be needed to comprehend all it entails.
 From the Big Bang does all we see spring forth, with matter slowly congregating into stars, galaxies, and all that is contained within and without them.
 According to most work, the Universe should be homozygous, or that on grand scales everything should look the same.
 Why would physics operate differently in separate regions of the Universe?

 So, imagine everyone’s surprise when in 1981 Robert Kirshner, Augustus Oemler, Paul Schechter, and Stephen Schectman discovered a million cubic megaparsec (meaning roughly a cube with 326 mega light-years (MLY) for each side) void in space in the direction of Bootes.
-Well, when we said void here we are pointing out the relative lack of anything in it with only 4% of the galactic content such a space should have.
+Well, when we said void here we are pointing out the relative lack of anything in it with only about 4% of the galactic content such a space should have.
+That is, instead of having thousands of galaxies, this void has only 60.
 Velocity readings from redshift data indicated that the void was moving at a rate of 12,000 to 18,000 kilometers per second away from us, not too shocking in an expanding Universe.
 Behind the void (which is moving at less than 9,000 kilometers per second away from us) is a grouping of galaxies about 440 MLYs away and beyond the void (which is moving at more than 21,000 kilometers per second away from us) is another grouping of galaxies about 1,020 MLYs.
-The overall appearance is that the void is like a cell caved out of space (Gott 71-2).
+The overall appearance is that the void is like a cell carved out of space (Gott 71-2, Francis).

 But this void that was found was not the only clue that perhaps the Zeldovich pancakes and Voronoi Honeycombs were a reality.
 The Virgo Supercluster was found to have a flat geometry like a pancake according to work by Gerard de Vaucouleurs.
 Observations by Francis Brown from 1938 to 1968 looked at galactic alignments and found non-random patterns to them.
 A followup in ’68 by Sustry showed galaxy orientations were not random but that elliptical galaxies were in the same plane as the cluster they belonged to.
 A 1980 paper by Jaan Ernasto, Michkel Joeveer, and Enn Saar looked at redshift data from the dust around galaxies and found that “straight chains of clusters of galaxies” were seen.
 They also uncovered how “planes joining neighboring chains are also populated by galaxies.”
 This all excited Zeldovich and he pursued these clues further.
 In a 1982 paper with Ernasto and Shandarin, Zeldovich took further redshift data and plotted various groupings of galaxies in the Universe.
 The mapping showed many empty spaces in the Universe with seemingly higher concentrations of galaxies forming walls to the voids.
-On the average, each void was a 487 MLYs by 487 MLYs by 24 MLYs in volume (Gott 71-2, West).
+On the average, each void was a 487 MLYs by 487 MLYs by 24 MLYs in volume.
+The Pisces-Cetus Supercluster Complex was also analyzed in the late 1980s and found to have filament structuring to it (Gott 71-2, West, Parks).

 Another piece of evidence was provided by computer simulations.
 At the time, computing power was growing fast and scientists were finding the applications in modeling complex scenarios with them to extrapolate how theories actually played out.
 In 1983, A.A.
 Klypin and S.F.
 Shandarin run their own, with some conditions.
 They use a 778 MLY3 cube with 32,768 particles that had density changes in accordance with adiabatic fluctuations.
 Their simulation found that large scale “lumpiness” was seen but small scaling of the structures wasn’t seen, with fluctuations smaller than a wavelength of 195 MLY resulting in the mechanics that Zeldovich predicted.
 That is, the pancakes formed and then networked with each other, forming threads connecting them filled with clusters (Gott 73-5).